OpenTermsArchive/docs/content/collections/tutorials/create.md

 ### Step 2: Create the service declaration

-4. Create a file `declarations/Open Terms Archive.js` with the basic structure, the first thing to declare is the service name:
+4. Create a file `declarations/Open Terms Archive.json` with the following content.
+For detailed instructions on how to structure it, follow the [Tracking terms tutorial]({{< relref "/terms/tutorials/track" >}}):
     ```json
     {
       "name": "Open Terms Archive",